feliixx/mgodatagen/README.md

 ### FromArray

-Randomly pick value from an array as value for the field
+Randomly pick value from an array as value for the field.
+Currently, object in the array have to be of the same type

 ```JSON5